 Cflow: dummy equal 1 for firms with positive cash flow.
+Cash flow is a measure of internal financial sources and is to equal to profits net of taxes plus depreciations and other non financial costs.
 Source: Cerved.

 Razcred-mun: the ratio of firms that have demanded a higher quantity of bank loans without getting it; the ratio is measured at the municipality level and it is an average of the period under analysis.
 Source: SMF.